following information is a general guide for international students

-International students must apply for admission either online at www.waikato.ac.nz/study/enrol or on the Application to enrol form for new international students, available online at www.waikato.ac.nz/students/international.
+International students must apply for admission either online at www.waikato.ac.nz/study/apply or on the Application to enrol form for new international students, available online at www.waikato.ac.nz/study/international/how-to-apply.

 Permanent residents of Australia and New Zealand, Australian citizens, and students from the Cook Islands, Tokelau or Niue who are New Zealand citizens, are treated as New Zealand students and do not need to apply for admission as international students.

-Students who have achieved an equivalent to New Zealand University Entrance through a qualification other than NCEA at Level 3 will have their admission assessed on a case by case basis.1 Please contact the Student and Academic Services Division for detailed guidelines on admission to the University of Waikato.
+Students who have achieved an equivalent to New Zealand University Entrance through a qualification other than NCEA at Level 3 will have their admission assessed on a case by case basis.1 Please contact the International Office for detailed guidelines on admission to the University of Waikato.

 |1.||Many of the degrees offered at the University of Waikato have prerequisites on their core papers.
 Applicants who have not achieved specified prerequisites through their study will be required to take additional papers or foundation courses in order to satisfy these prerequisites.
 Applicants in this situation are advised that not all papers may count towards the completion of the degree and that the programme may take an additional period of time.|

-|The University of Waikato has agreed to observe and be bound by the Code of Practice for the Pastoral Care of International Students.
-Copies of the Code are available from the New Zealand Ministry of Education website at www.minedu.govt.nz/international.
+|The University of Waikato has agreed to observe and be bound by the Education (Pastoral Care of International Students) Code of Practice 2016.
+Copies of the Code are available from the New Zealand Qualifications Authority website https://www.nzqa.govt.nz/providers-partners/education-code-of-practice/.
 Students should refer to the Code of Practice for their specified responsibilities and to the International Student Handbook or this Calendar for University procedures and recommendations.|

-|1.||International students are required to pay full cost tuition fees.
+|(1)||International students are required to pay full cost tuition fees.
 Students should refer to the Table of Fees and Charges for other fees and charges that may be applicable.|

-|2.||Application for credit from overseas study prior to enrolment $100.00.|
+|(2)||Application for credit from overseas study prior to submitting an application $120.00.|

-|3.||Application for credit from overseas study after enrolment $50.00.|
+|(3)||Application for credit from overseas study after submitting an application $60.00.|

-|4.||New international PhD students are eligible for domestic fees for their studies.
+|(4)||New international PhD students are eligible for domestic fees for their studies.
 Conditions apply.
-For more information, see the Postgraduate Studies Office website.|
+For more information, see the Higher Research Degrees website.|

-|1.||All international students must hold a valid student visa (or visitor visa for courses of less than three months) for the duration of their studies.
+|(1)||All international students must hold a valid student visa for the duration of their studies.
+A visitor visa is only valid for courses lasting less than three months in total.
 Further information regarding the various requirements of Immigration New Zealand (INZ) can be obtained from the nearest New Zealand High Commission, Embassy or INZ Office.|

-|2.||An offer of place at the University does not guarantee that the student will be issued with a student visa.|
+|(2)||An offer of place at the University of Waikato does not guarantee that the student will be issued with a student visa.|

-|3.||INZ require that tuition fees for the first year of study are pre-paid before a student visa will be issued.
+|(3)||International students are required to obtain a student visa before travelling to New Zealand.
 Students are also required to provide evidence of additional funds available for living costs of at least NZ$15,000 per year.|

-|4.||The University is required to report to the INZ those students who are not fulfilling the requirements of their student visa, which includes completing compulsory course components and passing papers.|
+|(4)||The University is required to report to INZ those students who are not fulfilling the requirements of their student visa, which includes completing compulsory course components and passing papers.|

-|5.||Full details of immigration requirements, advice on rights to employment in New Zealand while studying, and reporting requirements are available from Immigration New Zealand, and can be viewed on their website at www.immigration.govt.nz.|
+|(5)||Full details of immigration requirements, advice on rights to employment in New Zealand while studying, and reporting requirements are available from INZ, and can be viewed on their website at www.immigration.govt.nz.|

-|As indicated above, international students are required by INZ to pre-pay one year's tuition fees to the University of Waikato in order to be granted a student visa.
+|As indicated above, international students are required to obtain their student visa and pay their tuition fees before enrolment can be completed.
 These funds are held against the student’s name until they complete their enrolment in person.
 This policy details the process for refunding these funds if (i) the student travels to New Zealand and does not complete their enrolment, or (ii) completes the first semester of study and does not enrol in the second semester of study and they have a student visa valid for one year.|

-|1.||All students must apply in writing for a refund of their pre-paid tuition fees to the Head of the Student and Academic Services Division.|
+|(1)||All students must apply in writing for a refund of their pre-paid tuition fees to the Director of Student Services Division.|

-|2.||Students are required to supply a verified copy of their passport and student visa, and a copy of their University of Waikato receipt(s) with their application for a refund.|
+|(2)||Students are required to supply a verified copy of their passport and student visa, and a copy of their University of Waikato receipt(s) with their application for a refund.|

-|3.||The University of Waikato will notify INZ that the student has not fulfilled the obligations of their visa by completing their enrolment at the University of Waikato.|
+|(3)||The University of Waikato will notify INZ that the student has not fulfilled the obligations of their visa by completing their enrolment at the University of Waikato.|

-|4.||Where a student wishes to attend another institution in New Zealand, the University of Waikato will transfer the pre-paid tuition fees to that institution, upon written confirmation from that institution of the student’s intention to study.
+|(4)||Where a student wishes to attend another institution in New Zealand, the University of Waikato will transfer the pre-paid tuition fees to that institution, upon written confirmation from that institution of the student’s intention to study.
 This should be in the form of a formal letter of offer or invoice which confirms the student’s acceptance into a qualification.
 If the student has already paid their tuition fees at the other institution, the University of Waikato will refund the pre-paid tuition fees to the student, upon written confirmation from the other institution that the fees have been paid.
 It is the student’s responsibility to provide the necessary documentation from the other institution.|

-|5.||Where a student will be returning to their home country, the funds will be refunded in one of three ways:|
+|(5)||Where a student will be returning to their home country, the funds will be refunded in one of two ways:|

 |(a)||an overseas bank draft sent to the overseas address provided by the student|

-|(c)||if it is known that the pre-paid tuition fees have been paid by a third party, the refund may be paid back to that third party.|
+|(b)||if it is known that the pre-paid tuition fees have been paid by a third party, the refund may be paid back to that third party.|

-|6.||Where a student is wishing to remain in New Zealand without enrolling at an educational institution, the University of Waikato will refund these funds either|
+|(6)||Where a student is wishing to remain in New Zealand without enrolling at an educational institution, the University of Waikato will refund these funds either:|

 |(a)||upon evidence of a valid INZ visa to remain in New Zealand, or|

-|(b)||confirmation that the INZ has discharged the University of Waikato’s duty under the original student visa.|
+|(b)||confirmation that INZ has discharged the University of Waikato’s duty under the original student visa.|

-|7.||If a programme of study is cancelled by the University of Waikato, a full refund of pre-paid tuition fees will be made to the student by bank draft.|
+|(7)||If a programme of study is cancelled by the University of Waikato, a full refund of pre-paid tuition fees will be made to the student by bank draft.|

-International Students Refund Administration Charge
+International Students Refund Administration

 International students who withdraw their application or their enrolment before the start date of their programme will receive a 100 percent refund of pre-paid tuition fees less a $500 Administration Fee.
-Students who withdraw their application or their enrolment after the start date of their programme but during the period for deletion of papers (refer to Clause 12 of the Change of Enrolment Regulations), will receive a 100 percent refund of pre-paid tuition fees less a $2,000 Administration Fee.
+Students who withdraw their application or their enrolment after the start date of their programme but during the period for deletion of papers (refer to Clause 12 of the Change of Enrolment Regulations 2012, will receive a 100 percent refund of pre-paid tuition fees less a $2,000 Administration Fee.

 Compulsory Medical and Travel Insurance

 International students (including group students) must have appropriate and current medical and travel insurance while studying in New Zealand, as stated in the Code of Practice for the Pastoral Care of International Students.
 Under the Immigration New Zealand Policy, this must be at least for the duration of your student visa.
 Enrolment is dependent on proof of appropriate insurance.
-To simplify the process of selecting insurance, the University has selected Studentsafe-University (underwritten by VERO Insurance New Zealand Limited) as the preferred insurance policy for all international students.
+To simplify the process of selecting insurance, the University has selected Studentsafe-University (underwritten by Allianz New Zealand) as the preferred insurance policy for all international students.
 The Studentsafe-University insurance premium will be added to tuition fees at the time of enrolment, resulting in international students being automatically enrolled in the Studentsafe-University insurance scheme.
 This premium will not be charged if evidence of an alternative compliant insurance policy is provided to the University before the specified deadline (please note there are only a small number of approved alternative compliant policies).
-For further information please refer to the website http://www.waikato.ac.nz/students/international.
+For further information please refer to the website https://www.waikato.ac.nz/study/international.

 Eligibility for Health Services

 Most international students are not entitled to publicly funded health services while in New Zealand.
 If you receive medical treatment during your visit, you may be liable for the full costs of that treatment.
-Full details on entitlements to publicly funded health services are available through the Ministry of Health, and can be viewed on the website www.health.govt.nz.
+Full details on entitlements to publicly funded health services are available through the Ministry of Health, and can be viewed on the website https://www.health.govt.nz.
 The Accident Compensation Corporation provides accident insurance for all New Zealand citizens, residents and temporary visitors to New Zealand, but you may still be liable for all other medical and related costs.
 Further information can be viewed on the ACC website www.acc.co.nz.

 New Zealand Government Scholarships

 The New Zealand Aid Programme (NZAP) is the New Zealand Government's International Aid and Development Programme managed by the Ministry of Foreign Affairs and Trade.
 Education is vital to the New Zealand Aid Programme's mission of supporting sustainable development in order to reduce poverty and contribute to a more secure, equitable and prosperous world.
 Scholarships are available to citizens from selected developing countries to undertake vocational training or tertiary level study in their home country, in New Zealand, or in the Pacific region.
 These scholarships enhance the skills, training and knowledge of individuals, and build their capacity to contribute to the sustainable development of key areas in their home country.
-The eligibility criteria and application process can be found on: http://www.aid.govt.nz/ home.
+The eligibility criteria and application process can be found on: https://www.mfat.govt.nz/en/aid-and-development/scholarships/.